-As a potential antioxidant, vitamin C is not only great to boost your immune system, it also has a host of benefits for your skin.
-There are high levels of Vitamin C in the outer layers of your skin, the epidermis and dermis .
-Factors like ageing, exposure to UV light and pollutants can however, lead to a decline of this vitamin C content [1,2].
+As a potential antioxidant, vitamin C is not only great to boost your immune system.
+It also has a host of benefits for your skin.
+An adequate intake of vitamin C, for example, can remediate skin lesions caused by vitamin C deficiency .
 Another way that vitamin C can help in the normal function of the skin and teeth is by aiding in the synthesis of collagen .
-The hydroxylation of collagen by vitamin C is necessary for its stability and support of the epidermis .
+Finally, the hydroxylation of collagen by vitamin C is necessary for its stability and support of the epidermis .

 Liposomal Vitamin C

 Comparative oral bioavailability studies that we have conducted with our liposomal vitamin C and other liposomal and non-liposomal forms have proven that PlantaCorp’s vitamin C formulation is maximally effective.

 Cells in the epidermis of the skin, called keratinocytes, locally convert vitamin D to 1,25-dihydroxyvitamin D3.
-This regulates epidermal proliferation and differentiation; activities that are essential for normal cell growth, wound healing, and maintaining the barrier function of skin .
+This regulates epidermal proliferation and differentiation; activities that are essential for normal cell growth, wound healing and maintaining the barrier function of skin .
 In the hair, the vitamin D receptors (VDRs) are important in regulating the growth cycle of mature hair follicles .

-When and How To Take Vitamin D3
+When and How to Take Vitamin D3

 We recommend liposomal vitamin D3 formulations since the vitamin’s absorption increases in the presence of fats .
-Studies that we conducted proved that PlantaCorp’s vitamin D3 product was 13-times more bioavailable than a competitor’s non-liposomal formulation.
+Studies that we conducted proved that PlantaCorp’s vitamin D3 product was 13-times more bioavailable than a non-liposomal formulation.

 Did you know that 6% of the body’s total zinc content is in our skin? .
 In the skin, zinc contributes to normal protein synthesis and is involved in the metabolism of vitamin A .
 Zinc is also essential for the maintenance of normal hair and nails .
 In all these tissue, zinc works by stabilizing the cell membranes, serving as an essential cofactor for several enzymes, and participating in basal cell mitosis and differentiation .